-The legacy of well planned landscape is being continued by Greening agencies i.e. Forest Department, Horticulture wings of Engineering Department & Municipal Corporation, Chandigarh & its caring Citizens.
-These agencies play a crucial role to become a city more beautiful by implementing new ideas & execute them time to time.
-To fulfill its commitment to maintain and improve the greenery of the city and to have a better co-ordination among these different stakeholders & to chalk out the planning of plantation works, its implementation & to look into all aspects of Silvicultural/Horticultural operations, Chandigarh Administration formed a Greening Chandigarh Task Group in the year 2001.
+The legacy of well planned landscape are maintained by Greening agencies i.e. Forest Department, Horticulture wing of Engineering Department, Municipal Corporation, Chandigarh & its caring Citizens.
+These agencies play a crucial role in making city more beautiful by implementing new ideas on spreading greenery & execute them from time to time.
+To fulfill its commitment to maintain and improve the greenery of the city and to have a better coordination among these stakeholders & to chalk out the planning of plantation works, its implementation & to look into all aspects of Silvicultural/Horticultural operations, Chandigarh Administration formed a Greening Chandigarh Task Group in the year 2001.